 Wow!
-If you’re keen on DJI’s aerial cameras like we are at Z-Channel Films, then you’re sure to love DJI’s two new performance-driven, foldable drones: the Mavic 2 Pro and Mavic 2 Zoom.
+If you’re keen on DJI’s aerial cameras like we are at our Denver video production company, then you’re sure to love DJI’s two new performance-driven, foldable drones: the Mavic 2 Pro and Mavic 2 Zoom.

 We do a lot of aerial video production in Denver for our corporate clients.
 Some of our shoots require the performance of a DJI inspire with ZenMuse, but some require the small footprint of a Mavic.

 Overall performance is the key word for the two new drones.
 Unlike the Mavic Air, which was all about being small, the new Mavic 2 drones pack a performance punch.
 They are also smarter, safer, faster, quieter, and capture more impressive aerial footage that will take your video production to the next level.